Living in Hungary

 Is there a lot of diversity?
 Are people in Hungary accepting of differences?

 "Yes, there is a lot of diversity in Hungary.
 The country is home to a variety of ethnic and religious groups, including Hungarians, Roma, Germans, Slovaks, Croats, Serbs, and Jews.
-People in Hungary are generally accepting of differences and are tolerant of different cultures and beliefs," remarked one expat living in Hungary.
+People in Hungary are generally accepting of differences and are tolerant of different cultures and beliefs," said one expat who made the move to Hungary.

 Get Quote